kimnana45/Employee-Tracker/README.md

 # Employee Tracker

-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+## Overview

-Build a command-line application that at a minimum allows the user to:
+Employee Tracker-CLI is a node command line interface that interacts with the Employees SQL Database.
+It allows the users to:
   * Add departments, roles, employees

   * View departments, roles, employees

   * Update employee roles

-  * View employees by manager

   * Delete departments, roles, and employees

 ```
 As a business owner